Meduzz/fuck.js/README.md

 ### Virtual Dom

 If you also extend VDomSupport your component will use vdom.
-That means that you get a new view() method to implement, access to hyperscript etc. And the framework will stopp remounting your component when ever you call update().
+That means that you get a new view() method to implement.
+If you also extends HFunc, you get access to hyperscript etc. That can also be achieved by importing ```se.chimps.js.vdom.hypertext.Explicits._```, which let you start of with simple strings and turn them into tags.
+And the framework will stopp remounting your component when ever you call update().

 ### [Mutation](se/chimps/fuckjs/Mutation.scala)